 I'm a plant biologist with strong interests in the fields of ecology and evolution.
 My main objective is to understand the functioning of plants, especially those that occur in severely nutrient-impoverished environments.
 I'm aiming to discover the consequences of their functioning for vegetation patterns, composition and diversity.
 My research is mostly experimental, but I also use observational and modelling approaches to achieve my goals.
-Since my move to the Des Marais Lab at the Massachusetts Institute of Technology (MIT), my primary research goal has been to understand the molecular mechanisms of plant-environment interaction.
+Since my move to the Des Marais Lab at the Massachusetts Institute of Technology, and then to the Juenger Lab at the University of Texas at Austin, my primary research goal has been to understand the molecular mechanisms of plant-environment interaction.

 New paper in International Journal of Plant Sciences